 Tips for Preventing Migraines at Work

-It would be nice if your migraines would just wait for you to get home, but unfortunately, a migraine can strike during the middle of a workday and tank your productivity.
+It would be nice if your migraines would just wait for you to get home.
+Unfortunately, an episode can strike during the middle of a workday and tank your productivity.
 Here are a few tips for reducing the number of migraines you face during the business day.

 - Learn your triggers – Keep a journal to discover your migraine triggers and do your best to avoid these while at the office.